whittcarson/MIST4610GroupProject2/README.md

 # QUESTION 1

-## QUESTION: "Which make of car has the highest rate of purchase for each type of electric vehicle in Washington?"
+## QUESTION:
+Is there a correlation between newer PHEV and BEV car models and longer electric car ranges?
+And if so, how significant is that correlation?

 ## SIGNIFIGANCE: